 A quick pic showing the seal job I did between the element sections

-Note: I've had this antenna up for over 7 years with 300+ new DXCC entities and thousands and thousands of contacts, and I continue to be very pleased with it.
-This is a top quality product that you should go buy right now!!
+Job all done.
+The pics make it look easy, but it actually took me 5 days!
+(Remember, I did all this from a wheelchair, you can put it together in an afternoon!)
+Note: I've had this antenna up for over 15 years with thousands and thousands of contacts, and I continue to be very pleased with it.
+This is a top quality product that you should go buy right now!! |

 160 meter Double Bazooka from RadioWavz.com